Pair of Packer seniors celebrate their friendship at Big Nine swim meet - Austin Daily Herald

 “They’ve been in sports since they were in early elementary school and they’ve been great role models for these younger swimmers,” Dolan Peterson said.
 “They will be missed, but we alway say ‘that’s what’s supposed to happen.’”

-Madelyn Murley had a big swim in the 100-backstroke as she hit a time of 1:06.26 and many other Packers had season best times on the night.
+Madelyn Murley had a big swim in the 100-yard backstroke as she hit a time of 1:06.26 and many other Packers had season best times on the night.

 “This was one of the best Big Nine meets that I can remember,” Dolan Peterson said.
 “I don’t know if it was home pool advantage or that we didn’t have to travel, but they figured out how to race the clock.
 The energy level was high.”